Set image display properties

 3. On the Settings (light) toolbar, click Image display order Image display order.

-4. In the Image Display Order pane, specify the Mosaic method you want to use to prioritize imagery.
+4. In the Image Display Order pane, specify the Mosaic method to use to prioritize imagery.
 The options are as follows:

 • North West—The order is based on the center of each image's distance to the northwest corner of the mosaicked raster layer.
 Since this presents a static display, it is useful when you do not want the images to change percentage as you roam across the mosaic.